 Robert Hass has published many books of poetry including Field Guide, Praise, Human Wishes, Sun Under Wood, and The Apple Trees at Olema: New and Selected Poems.
 His collection of poems entitled Time and Materials won both the National Book Award and the Pulitzer Prize.
 He has also written books of essays including, Twentieth Century Pleasures, Now & Then, and A Little Book on Form: An Exploration Into the Formal Imagination of Poetry.
 His book of essays, What Light Can Do: Essays on Art, Imagination, and the Natural World, is the recipient of the PEN/Diamonstein-Spielvogel Award for the Art of the Essay.
 Hass translated many of the works of Nobel Prize-winning Polish poet, Czeslaw Milosz, and he has edited Selected Poems: 1954-1986 by Tomas Transtromer; The Essential Haiku: Versions of Basho, Buson, and Issa; Poet's Choice: Poems for Everyday Life; the 2001 edition of Best American Poetry; and Modernist Women Poets: An Anthology (with Paul Ebenkamp).
 He wrote the introduction to an of selected Walt Whitman poems titled Song of Myself: And Other Poems.
 He also wrote The Poetic Species: A Conversation with Edward O. Wilson and Robert Hass.
-His new book is Summer Snow: New Poems (Ecco, January 7, 2020).
+His most recent book is Summer Snow: New Poems.

 As US Poet Laureate (1995-1997), his deep commitment to environmental issues led him to found River of Words (ROW), an organization that promotes environmental and arts education in affiliation with the Library of Congress Center for the Book.
 Hass is chairman of ROW’s board of directors, and judges their annual international environmental poetry and art contest for youth; he also wrote the introduction to the poetry collection, River of Words: Young Poets and Artists on the Nature of Things.
 He is also a board member of International Rivers Network.
 Robert Hass was chosen as Educator of the Year by the North American Association on Environmental Education and, in 2005, elected to the American Academy of Arts & Sciences.